Bench trial set for mother of 6-year-old who shot Virginia elementary school teacher, her attorney says - KESQ

 According to Ellenson, during the week of January 3rd, school administrators determined that parents no longer needed to accompany the boy to school.
 His teacher, Abigail Zwerner, was shot in her classroom on January 6th.

-CNN has reached out to the Newport News School District for a response to that assertion.
+Contacted by CNN, the Newport News School District declined to comment on that assertion by Ellenson.

 In her lawsuit against school administrators, Zwerner alleges that on the day of the shooting, she informed school administrators that the student was in a “violent mood.”
 Her lawsuit says during the first half of the school year, the boy was required to be accompanied by a parent during the school day “because of his violent tendencies,” but that day, school administrators “allowed him to remain unaccompanied without a one-on-one companion during the school day.”